sheep0x/anidown/README.md

 Why not Dantalian.rb?
 ---------------------
-I wrote a Ruby script called dantalian.rb, which does pretty much the same thing as Anidown do.
-However, it is very user-friendly (translation: bloated and inefficient), so I decide to replace it with Anidown, which is much slimmer.
+I wrote a Ruby script called dantalian.rb, which does pretty much the same thing as Anidown does.
+However, it is very user-friendly (translation: bloated and inefficient), so I decided to replace it with Anidown, which is much slimmer.

-Don't worry, I'm working on dantalian.rb to turn it into a frontend of Anidown.
+Don't worry.
+I'm working on dantalian.rb to turn it into a frontend of Anidown.
 So you can get your easy-to-use interactive downloader back within a month or so.

 This repo is a mirror
 ---------------------
-Sadly, the mercurial-git package (Wheezy) doesn't work so well for me, so I have to put up with different SCMs.
+Sadly, the mercurial-git package (Wheezy) doesn't work for me, so I have to put up with different SCMs.

 This repo is actually a Mercurial repo, and Git is only used as a tool to upload/download files to/from Github.
 That's why the commit history doesn't make sense.